 Vascular Image Analysis

-We have developed open-source algorithms for vessel modeling, a computer-aided diagnosis system for precision medicine research in acute stroke patients, and a novel approach that uses acoustic angiography to measure small changes in microvessels.
-We can adapt these technologies for other pre-clinical and clinical investigations and for additional neurovascular conditions such as sickle cell disease, Moyamoya disease, aneurysms, post-traumatic stress disorder, and traumatic brain injuries.
+We have open-source algorithms for vessel modeling, a computer-aided diagnosis system for research in acute stroke patients, and an approach that uses acoustic angiography to measure small changes in microvessels.
+We can suit these to other pre-clinical and clinical investigations, as well as to additional neurovascular conditions such as sickle cell disease, Moyamoya disease, aneurysms, post-traumatic stress disorder, and traumatic brain injuries.

-We perform research and development with academic and industrial pioneers in the field of ultrasound research to drive pre-clinical research, pre-hospital patient triage, and post-hospital patient monitoring.
-We create integrated software and hardware systems for next-generation ultrasound devices that will ultimately result in improved healthcare and cost-savings for the healthcare system.
-In particular, we focus on approaches that enable the use of low-cost ultrasound equipment in a broad range of clinical contexts by relatively less-experienced medical personnel.
+Through consulting, we to drive pre-clinical research, pre-hospital patient triage, and post-hospital patient monitoring by developing systems for ultrasound image analysis.
+These systems integrate software applications with medical devices and other hardware.
+Our approaches enable the use of low-cost ultrasound equipment in a broad range of clinical contexts by relatively less-experienced medical personnel.

 Cross-platform Interactive Applications

-Large-scale imaging is driving innovation in the medical and biological sciences.
-In collaboration with Harvard Medical School, we have developed SlideAtlas, an open-source digital pathology system that supports remote collaboration on a variety of devices over standard networks.
+The open-source digital pathology software we support offers remote collaboration on a variety of devices over standard networks.
 While initially targeted to pathology applications, we can readily adapt this infrastructure to other uses.

-We have extensive experience and offer research, software development, and consulting services for projects in dental and craniofacial image analysis.
-We have developed methods to quantitatively explore diseases and conditions of the craniomaxillofacial (CMF) complex to improve early diagnosis, treatment planning, and outcome monitoring.
-Our other areas of expertise include analysis of different bony structures in the skull from medical CT and design of quantitative protocols to improve cranial reconstruction and orthognathic surgery planning.
+Our methods to quantitatively explore diseases and the conditions of the craniomaxillofacial (CMF) complex aim to improve early diagnosis, treatment planning, and outcome monitoring.
+Additional methods analyze bony structures in the skull from computed tomography images.
+We also design quantitative protocols to improve cranial reconstruction and orthognathic surgery.

 What We Offer for Your Project